ZeeCoder/container-query/docs/gulp.md

 If you're not a fan of processing styles with a bundler, then you can use a task runner instead (like Gulp), to process your CSS and generate your meta object(s).

+**IMPORTANT NOTE**

+This setup will only work once [this update](https://github.com/postcss/gulp-postcss/pull/150) is released.

+Until then, you could use the same idea outlined here with the [postcss](https://github.com/postcss/postcss) package itself.

 ## Installation

 ```sh